AliceO2Group/simulation/docs/relval/README.md

 At the end of this README are some examples for QC RelVal.

+## Prerequisites

+For basic `ROOT` objects, no special environments need to be loaded.
+However, in order to run on QC output, `QualityControl` needs to be loaded.
+Probably the easiest is to simply load `O2sim` or `O2PDPSuite` which both contain all necessary dependencies including `QualityControl`.

 ## Quick start

 To jump right in, please check out [this](#run-for-qc)